smithees/smithees/README.md

 - 👋 Hi, I’m @smithees
 - 👀 I’m interested in learning programming/coding again.
-- 🌱 I’m currently learning the basics again.
+- 🌱 I’m currently relearning the basics.
 It's been 7-8 years I think since I last written a code.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...